li-xin-yi/security-summer-labs/set-up.md

 ```
 $ docker exec -it attacker /bin/bash
 ```
- - When all jobs done, terminate all containers by
+ - After all jobs done, terminate all containers by

 ```
 $ docker-compose down